The district of Tendring is one of the safest places to live in the UK.

 Reducing Violence and Knife Crime

 Identifying hotspot locations, and / or increases in crime trends.
 Work with partner agencies to raise awareness of Knife Crime across the district.
-The fear of crime, whether real or perceived, can also have a very serious impact upon people and communities and Violence with Injury and Possession of Weapons were the top two crime types that scored the highest in terms of risk for the District.
+The fear of crime, whether real or perceived, can also have a very serious impact upon people and communities.
+With a specific emphasis on County Lines and Drug / Alcohol related violence.